 My job is to care

-My job is to care.
+I'm Pascal Andy, and my job is to care.
 Care about the way we communicate, care for our teams, care for our clients, care for our products.
-In a nutshell, care for the things you care about.
+In a nutshell, my job is to care for the things you care about.

-Then in 2015, as I was reading TechCrunch I saw a post regarding Docker.
-It explained this concept of deploying applications within containers and how powerful and cheap it was compared to VPS (virtual private server).
+In 2015, as I was reading TechCrunch, I saw a post regarding Docker.
+It explained this concept of deploying applications within containers and how powerful and cheap it was compared to run a VPS (virtual private server).
 I was hooked.
-Without knowing it, this was the kickoff I was waiting to launch FirePress.
+Without knowing it, this was the kickoff I was waiting to kick off my next project: FirePress.

-In 2016, I decided to go all in about learning Linux servers, DevOps and to understand this great world of managing applications in containers.
-I mean really doing it, not hiring other people to do it.
+In 2016, I when all in about learning Linux stuff, operate servers at scale, DevOps and to understand this vast world of managing applications in containers.
+I mean actually doing it, not hiring other people to do it.

 There is one question I can't stop asking myself:

-By the same token, how can we help the 2.5 billion new people who are coming on the web to leverage the Internet like developed countries do.
+- By the same token, how can I help the 2.5 billion new people who are arriving on the Internet for the first time?

 If this makes sense